eCampusTours.com

 staying active outside of the classroom

 Activities that you do outside of the classroom will be taken into consideration when it comes to competitive college admission and scholarships.
 Try to be as well rounded as you possibly can.
-Your extracurricular and co-curricular (activities that augment and enhance your in-class experiences) involvements can be part of the package of criteria that college admissions staffs consider with your application.
+Your extracurricular and co-curricular (activities that augment and enhance your in-class experiences) involvements can be part of the package of criteria that college admissions officers consider with your application.
 Here are a few helpful hints:

-• In almost all situations the depth of your experiences is more important than the number.
+• Avoid signing up for activities just to have a long list for your college application.
+In almost all situations, the depth of your experiences is more important than the number.
+Choose activities that are meaningful and important to you.

 • Take advantage of leadership roles and opportunities that develop in the activities you have chosen.